Who is LifeLine Animal Project (LifeLine)?

 What does it mean to be no-kill?

 The nationally accepted definition for a no-kill community is a community that has a sustained live outcome rate from its shelters of over 90% or more.
-All healthy or treatable animals are adopted or placed with other rescue groups or no-kill shelters for adoption, and euthanasia is reserved only when medically necessary or when an animal behaviorally is not safe in the community.
+All healthy or treatable animals are adopted or placed with other rescue groups or no-kill organizations for adoption, and euthanasia is reserved only when medically necessary or when an animal behaviorally is not safe in the community.